awsdocs/amazon-workspaces-administration-guide/doc_source/rebuild-workspace.md

 After January 14, 2020, WorkSpaces created from a public Windows 7 bundle can no longer be rebuilt\.
 You might want to consider migrating your Windows 7 WorkSpaces to Windows 10\.
 For more information, see [Migrate a WorkSpace](migrate-workspaces.md)\.

 Rebuilding a WorkSpace causes the following to occur:
 + The system is refreshed with the most recent image of the bundle that the WorkSpace was created from\.
-Any applications that were installed, or system settings that were changed after the WorkSpace was created are lost\.
+Any applications that were installed, or system settings that were changed after the WorkSpace was created, are lost\.
-+ The user volume \(for Microsoft Windows, the D: drive; for Linux, /home\) is recreated from the most recent snapshot\.
++ The user volume \(for Microsoft Windows, the D drive; for Linux, /home\) is recreated from the most recent snapshot\.
 The current contents of the user volume are overwritten\.
 + The primary elastic network interface is recreated\.
 The WorkSpace receives a new private IP address\.

+**To rebuild a WorkSpace**
 **Warning**
 To rebuild an encrypted WorkSpace, first make sure that the AWS KMS CMK is enabled; otherwise, the WorkSpace becomes unusable\.
 To determine whether a CMK is enabled, see [ Displaying CMK Details](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys-console.html#viewing-console-details) in the *AWS Key Management Service Developer Guide*\.

-**To rebuild a WorkSpace**

 1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.